 \paragraph{Fairness Challenges in Low-Data Domains:} Deep learning methods achieve near-human performance on overall metrics \citep{liuDeepLearningSystem2020}, yet consistently underperform for marginalised groups in medical imaging \citep{xuAddressingFairnessIssues2024,daneshjouDisparitiesDermatologyAI2022,seyyed-kalantariUnderdiagnosisBiasArtificial2021}.
 A central source of bias is unbalanced datasets \citep{larrazabalGenderImbalanceMedical2020}, where disadvantaged groups lack examples to learn reliable representations, leading to poor calibration and uncertain predictions \citep{riccilaraUnravelingCalibrationBiases2023,mehtaEvaluatingFairnessDeep2024,christodoulouConfidenceIntervalsUncovered2024}.

 Defining fairness is equally challenging.
 Standard parity-based metrics such as equal opportunity \citep{hardtEqualityOpportunitySupervised2016} can be satisfied trivially by constant classifiers in imbalanced datasets and often reduce performance for all groups, a phenomenon of ``levelling down'' with serious real-world consequences \citep{zhangImprovingFairnessChest2022,zietlowLevelingComputerVision2022,mittelstadtUnfairnessFairMachine2024}.
 In safety-critical domains such as medicine, \emph{minimum rate constraints}—which enforce a performance floor across groups—are often more appropriate to ensure that classifiers serve all subpopulations \citep{mittelstadtUnfairnessFairMachine2024}.
 For further works, see Appendix \ref{app:related}. \paragraph{Fairness in Ensembles:} Prior work has observed that ensembles sometimes improve fairness by boosting performance on disadvantaged groups \citep{koFAIRensembleWhenFairness2023,schweighoferDisparateBenefitsDeep2025,claucichFairnessDeepEnsembles2025,grgic-hlacaFairnessDiversityRandomness2017}.
 However, these studies are observational: improvements are not guaranteed, and in some cases ensembles can even worsen disparities \citep{schweighoferDisparateBenefitsDeep2025}.
 Our approach is interventionist.
 Building on theoretical results for ensemble competence \citep{theisenWhenAreEnsembles2023}, we extend their proofs to fairness settings.
 This allows us to show formally \emph{why and when} ensembles improve fairness, unlike prior works which only demonstrated that they sometimes do.
 See Table \ref{fig:related-table} for a complete comparison with related works.
-See Appendix \ref{app:related} for comparison details.

 \citet{schweighoferDisparateBenefitsDeep2025} proposed per-group thresholding \citep{hardtEqualityOpportunitySupervised2016} to enforce equal opportunity on an ensemble's output.
-This is inappropriate for imaging tasks as it requires explicit group labels that are not part of images.
+This may not work for imaging tasks as it requires explicit group labels that are not part of images.
 It is also inappropriate for low-data regimes as it requires a large held-out test set to reliably correct for unfairness.